-Barjes began his career with the Saudi Arabian Oil Company (Aramco), which spanned over 30 years, of which 20+ were in the Aviation Department.
+Barjes began his career with the Arabian American Oil Company (Aramco), which spanned over 30 years, of which 20+ were in the Aviation Department.
 He has extensive management and international flying experience in various types of aircraft from the Twin Otter to Boeing 737NG.
 During his career with Aramco, he assumed several management positions such as Chief Pilot, Fleet Manager, Sr. Training Captain, and Safety pilot.
 He developed and established a standard operating procedures manual and checklists that fit different types of operations, i.e. MEDVAC, Search and Rescue, Spray mission over the Persian Gulf to combat oil spills, Photo missions, and VIP flights.

 Barjes was involved in the training, development, and the standardization process.
 Along with selecting appropriate candidates to join Aramco’s Aviation Department, he negotiated contracts, involving different Government agencies, both civilian and military, to identify and solve outstanding issues and to insure smooth operations to all parties involved.